Lee Pace: Film

 Pace won a Gotham Independent Film Award for Breakthrough Actor and was nominated for several other awards, including a Golden Globe Award, for his work in this film.

 In 2006, Pace starred in Tarsem Singh's The Fall.
 Upon release, The Fall was received with mixed reviews among critics and was a box office failure.
 His next film was Miss Pettigrew Lives for a Day.
 Pace was also featured in Possession with Sarah Michelle Gellar.
 Pace also played supporting roles in The White Countess, Infamous, When in Rome and The Good Shepherd.
 In 2010, Pace appeared as Phil Winslow in the film Marmaduke.

 In 2012, Pace starred as Garrett, the nomadic vampire, in The Twilight Saga: Breaking Dawn – Part 2.
 Pace was admittedly aware of the reputation linked to the Twilight franchise, and revealed that he "went in to this a little like 'You know what you're getting into, just do what you can.' " However, he enjoyed the experience and only had praise for the director Bill Condon.
 Stephenie Meyer, the author of the Twilight saga, was very satisfied with Pace's performance as Garrett, since he "stood out as someone who really was just so much fun and really looked the part."
 The movie was met with a mixed reception by critics.
-However, some critics, such as Betsy Sharkey of the Los Angeles Times, whose only issue was that he was introduced too late in the series: "Why, oh, why didn't they introduce him sooner?"
+However, for some critics, such as Betsy Sharkey of the Los Angeles Times, the only issue was that he was introduced too late in the series: "Why, oh, why didn't they introduce him sooner?"
 Meanwhile, Sara Stewart of the New York Post simply described him as a "standout."